 Skip to main content

-We're pleased to announce the shortlist for the Big Read 2021.
-The shortlist, which is drawn from books recommended by students and staff, is comprised of a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.
+The Big Read 2021 shortlist, drawn from books recommended by students and staff, was comprised of a range of titles from UK publishers and includes a variety of genres – from fantasy and detective fiction to autobiography and science.